Qualcomm unveils Snapdragon 888 Plus 5G Mobile platform

 5G distributed unit accelerator card

-Lastly, Qualcomm announced the expansion of its 5G RAN Platforms portfolio with the addition of the Qualcomm 5G DU X100 Accelerator Card.
+Qualcomm also announced the expansion of its 5G RAN Platforms portfolio with the addition of the Qualcomm 5G DU X100 Accelerator Card.
 This distributed unit (DU) will enable operators and infrastructure vendors to reap the benefits of high performance, low latency, and power efficiency of 5G while accelerating the cellular ecosystem’s transition toward virtualized radio access networks.

 It can be used in public or private networks, giving carriers the ability to increase the overall network capacity of their 5G networks.